-David S. Binder, D.D.S., the “Manhattan Dentist”, uses digital X-ray, implant simulation and modeling software combined with surgical skills and training to create the end result before any treatment begins.
-Patients can see what their dental implants will look like in their mouths and understand the degree of surgery required before any dental treatment begins.
-A patient can have the look of their current simile or enhance the shape, color, and alignment of the dental implants to achieve their desired results.
+David S. Binder, D.D.S., the “Manhattan Dentist,” uses digital X-ray, implant simulation, and modeling software combined with surgical skills and training to create the result before any treatment begins.
+Patients can see what their dental implants look like in their mouths and understand the degree of surgery required before any dental treatment begins.
+Patients can look at their current simile or enhance the dental implants’ shape, color, and alignment to achieve their desired results.

-Dr David Binder is an assistant clinical professor at NYU College of Dentistry.
-He teaches dental students how to design implant treatment plans from the final restoration backwards.
+Dr. David Binder is an assistant clinical professor at NYU College of Dentistry.
+He teaches dental students how to design implant treatment plans from the final restoration backward.

 The success of dental implants is well documented today at well over 90%.
-It’s not whether implants work but can they achieve both functional and esthetic results that restore hard and soft tissues.
-The vision of the final implant supported bridge, denture and crown should be determined before an implant or implants are placed.
-A mock up in wax of the final restoration is used to evaluate face, lip support, smile, speech and overall esthetics.
-From these prosthetic trials in conjunction with digital analysis, implant placement is determined.
-Digital treatment planning provides total control for implant restorative success.
+It’s not whether implants work, but they can achieve both functional and esthetic results that restore hard and soft tissues.
+The vision of the final implant-supported bridge, denture, and crown should be determined before an implant or implants are placed.
+A mock-up in wax of the final restoration is used to evaluate face, lip support, smile, speech, and overall esthetics.
+These prosthetic trials, in conjunction with digital analysis, determine implant placement.
+Digital treatment planning provides total control for restorative implant success.

-Once a final treatment plan is proposed a CAT scan is analyzed in 1mm 3 dimensional sections to determine bone quantity and quality for use.
-Bone grafting needs can be identified at this point.
+Once a final treatment plan is proposed, a CAT scan is analyzed in 1mm 3-dimensional sections to determine the bone quantity and quality for use.
+In addition, the CAT scan can identify bone grafting needs at this point.

-Combining the CAT data and virtual imaging treatment software such as Simplant, the brand and size implants can be placed into site specific cross sections of the jaws.
-Vital structures are identified and avoided.
+Combining the CAT data and virtual imaging treatment software such as Simplant, the brand and size implants can be placed into site-specific cross-sections of the jaws.
+As a result, vital structures are identified and avoided.

-During the dental implant surgicalprocedure, this same CAT and software 3D data, digitally fabricated CAD / CAM surgical guides and stents enable a more precise placement of single, multiple dental implants or implant retained dentures.
+During the dental implant surgical procedure, this same CAT and software 3D data, digitally fabricated CAD / CAM surgical guides, and stents enable more precise placement of single, multiple dental implants or implant-retained dentures.

-To learn more about the Manhattan Dentist, Dr. David S. Binder DDS and Dental Implants, Implant Retained Dentures, and Sedation Dentistry, visit us online at http://www.ManhattanNYDentist.com
+To learn more about the Manhattan Dentist, Dr. David S. Binder DDS, and Dental Implants, Implant Retained Dentures, and Sedation Dentistry, visit us online at https://www.ManhattanNYDentist.com

 Tel: (212) 867-2730